herschel666/hops-mdx/packages/preset/README.md

 #### Preset Options

-This preset can be configured through the `"aws"` key in your preset config.
+This preset can be configured through the `"mdx"` key in your preset config.

 ```json
 "hops": {